ProfessionalWiki/Bootstrap/docs/testing.md

-This extension provides unit tests that can be run by a [continuous integration platform][travis] or manually by executing the `mw-phpunit-runner.php` script or [`phpunit`][mw-testing] together with the PHPUnit configuration file found in the root directory of the skin.
+This extension provides unit tests that can be run by a [continuous integration platform][travis] or manually by executing the `mw-phpunit-runner.php` script or [`phpunit`][mw-testing] together with the PHPUnit configuration file found in the root directory of the extension.
 ```sh
 php mw-phpunit-runner.php [options]
 ```